EEG-Based Consumer Behaviour Prediction: An Exploration from Classical Machine Learning to Graph Neural Networks: Related works

 \section{Related works}

 In recent decades, neuromarketing research has increasingly utilized novel methods to understand the consumer decision-making process.
 EEG is recognized as a key tool in the field, due to its high temporal resolution, cost-effectiveness, and lower complexity compared to imaging methods.
 Previous studies tried to use time domain, frequency domain, or time-frequency domain features of EEG signals to extract indicators related to attention, motivation, or product evaluation and correlate them with behavioral variables.
+A summary of the previous key studies is provided in Table ~\ref{tab:eeg_summary}.